SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 the properties of an actor are part of that actor's isolated local state.
 The language guarantee that only code inside an actor can access the actor's local state is known as *actor isolation*.

 ..
+OUTLINE -- design patterns for actors

+   - do your mutation in a sync function

+..
 OUTLINE